-The Broadband Deployment Accuracy and Technological Availability (DATA) Act (S.1822) was enacted in March 2020 to require the FCC to change the way broadband data is collected, verified and reported.
-The FCC is now collecting and should soon be disseminating more granular and accurate broadband service availability data from wired, fixed-wireless, mobile and satellite broadband providers.
-This will help construct a broadband serviceable location fabric atop which broadband maps can be overlaid to report detailed and accurate broadband service availability data by location.
+The Broadband Deployment Accuracy and Technological Availability (DATA) Act (S.1822) was enacted in March 2020 requiring the FCC to change the way broadband data is collected, verified and reported.
+The FCC is now collecting and disseminating more granular and accurate broadband service availability data from wired, fixed-wireless, mobile and satellite broadband providers based on a broadband serviceable location fabric atop which broadband maps can be overlaid to report detailed and accurate broadband service availability data by location, community, and region.
 With congressional funding, the FCC and NTIA should build on recent progress to create better public mapping tools with improved user interfaces and experiences, high accuracy assurances, better information on available providers and services, the addition of the location and characteristics of community anchor institutions (CAI) and the overlay of demographic and open-source data sets to aid individual and institutional broadband consumers, as well as economic development stakeholders.

 Federal Grants, Loans and End-User Support: Congress has dramatically ramped up infrastructure funding for broadband grants and loans to providers, communities, education, libraries, telehealth and public safety that will be managed through FCC, NTIA and USDA programs.
-As we continue to respond to the pandemic and the changes it has brought, we need to commit to continuity in new broadband infrastructure funding accompanied by agency and program process reform.
+As we continue to emerge from the pandemic and adapt to the changes it has brought, we need to commit to continuity in new broadband infrastructure funding accompanied by agency and program process reform.
 There also should be reconsideration of long-standing barriers, revisiting the concepts and metrics for unserved and underserved, excessive application and reporting procedures and significant match or cash-on-hand requirements.
+Further, Congress should approve H.R.889/S.341, the Broadband Grant Tax Treatment Act to amend the federal tax code so that grants received from the Infrastructure Investment and Jobs Act and the American Rescue Plan Act will not be considered to be taxable income.

-The USDA’s ReConnect Program contains a requirement that areas designated to receive support through the FCC’s Connect America Fund Phase II can only pursue ReConnect funding through the entity that is receiving FCC assistance.
-This is an example of the kind of restriction that should be reformed since it inherently limits deployment of adequate broadband capability in many rural areas.
+Restriction should be reformed that inherently limit deployment of adequate broadband capability in many rural areas and BEAD rules should be moderated in regard to Letters of Credit, workforce requirements, Build America, Buy America (BABA) Act guidance, program income restrictions and other elements that could limit the program’s applicability to and access by smaller ISPs, tribal and local governments.
 CAIs should receive equal priority in funding considerations alongside unserved residential customers, be enabled to establish gigabit-level connections and have those CAI infrastructure investments further leveraged through “to and through” policies.

-The Council strongly supports additional funding for the Digital Equity Act, the Emergency Connectivity Fund program and a permanent program to defray the cost of broadband subscriptions, devices and skilling to provide important support for low-income, disadvantaged and other communities on the less fortunate side of the digital divide.
+The Council strongly supports additional funding for the Affordable Connectivity Program (ACP) which is approaching a digital cliff with a permanent program to defray the cost of broadband subscriptions, devices and skilling to provide important support for low-income, disadvantaged and other communities on the less fortunate side of the digital divide.